 Some of Rae's friends accuse her of being a robot, but she just loves science, technology, and researching—though she can be rather machine-like when she really gets into her groove.
 Once she logs into the PACS (Picture Archiving and Communication System) in the morning, she can quickly lose track of time for the rest of the day.

 After entering data from the morning appointments, she pulls up the results from the CT scans and MRI tests she administered at the end of the day yesterday.

 The first was an X-ray followed up by a CT scan of a young woman's lungs.
-ABC reviewed the doctor's notes.
-“Patient with persistent cough, non-smoker, no cold or flu symptoms.
+Rae reviews the doctor's notes: "Patient with persistent cough, non-smoker, no cold or flu symptoms.
 Family history of lung cancer."

-The rest of her day was challenging, and she drew on her knowledge of every specialty in medicine.
-A surgeon needed information on a blocked bowel—should the object be surgically removed or allowed to naturally evict itself?
-A neurologist needed to see inside a patient’s head after falling from a ladder—was the brain bleeding?
-How badly and from where?
+Back at the clinic, her afternoon starts with a whirlwind of questions.
+A surgeon needs information on a blocked bowel—should the object be surgically removed or allowed to naturally evict itself?
+A neurologist needs to see inside the head of a patient who fell off a ladder—is the brain bleeding?
+How badly, and from where specifically?

 Rae's next scheduled case is at 2:00PM.
 She scrubs in, positions the patient for imaging, and scrubs back out again.
 After reviewing the test results—there appears to be a dark spot on the patient's right ventricle—she suggests that the surgeon inserts a life-saving material into the patient's heart.